 Native American tribes never fully recovered from the fighting, and other wars began to rage throughout New England.
 For Native cultures, the arrival of the settlers wasn’t the beginning of a new world — it was the end of everything they knew and the world they had cultivated for themselves.

-One can only imagine the energy this bloodshed left behind in the ‘New World’, and some believe that places where these battles occurred, are cursed forever.
+One can only imagine the energy this bloodshed left behind in the ‘New World,’ and some believe that places where these battles occurred are forever cursed.

-This year, as you give thanks for the things you’re grateful for, perhaps spare a thought for the Native people and the souls of those who lost their lives during the bloody battles that led up to the first Thanksgiving and thereafter, and as it’s said — history is told by those who won.
+This year, as you give thanks for the things you’re grateful for, perhaps spare a thought for the Native people and the souls of those who lost their lives during the devastating bloody battles that led up to the first Thanksgiving and thereafter.

 https://www.goodhousekeeping.com/holidays/thanksgiving-ideas/a33446829/thanksgiving-history/